FelixHenninger/PCSinR/README.md

 General Information
 -------------------

-The `PCSinR` package is developed and maintained by Felix Henninger.
+The `PCSinR` package is developed and maintained by [Felix Henninger](http://felixhenninger.com) and [Daniel W. Heck](https://dwheck.de/).
 It is published under the GNU General Public License (version 3 or later).
 The [NEWS file](NEWS.md) documents the most recent changes.

 This work was supported by the University of Mannheim’s Graduate School of Economic and Social Sciences, which is funded by the German Research Foundation.